 Poly-hydroxyalkanes comprise 3-hydroxy fatty acid-based linear head-to-tail polymers (Figure 1).
 In general, PHA has 10^3 to 10^4 monomers gathered into inclusions with a diameter of up to 0.5 microns, with accumulating monomers accumulating as inclusions.
 Both Gram-negative and Gram-positive bacteria can produce and store these inclusions without harming the hosts (Ravi Teja et al., 2020).
-A nutrient imbalance can lead to PH accumulation when cells receive too much carbon with insufficient nitrogen, phosphorus, and oxygen (Reddy et al., 2019).
-Insoluble biopolymers are formed from soluble molecules by the bacteria to store excess nutrients.
-When normal growth conditions return, biopolymers become mobilized.
+A nutrient imbalance can lead to PH accumulation when cells receive too much carbon with insufficient nitrogen, phosphorus, and oxygen (Reddy et al., conditions return, biopolymers become mobilized.